kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 - **New API server, old KCM:** The API server will accept the `budgetScope` field, but the old KCM will not know about it and will ignore it, always using per-pod logic.
 This matches the downgrade scenario.
 - **Old API server, new KCM:** The new KCM will attempt to read the `budgetScope` field, but it won't exist on PDB objects.
 The KCM will default to `Pod` and use per-pod logic.

-The feature will only be active when both the API server and `kube-controller-manager` are at the new version and the user has set the field to `Workload`.
+The feature will only be active when both the API server and `kube-controller-manager` are at the new version and the user has set the field to `PodGroup`.

 ## Production Readiness Review Questionnaire